 In conjunction with the aforementioned ballot language pursuant to State law, the Council introduced an Ordinance which corresponds to the measure.
 The Ordinance helps safeguard the use of public funds and ensures transparency and accountability.
 The Ordinance requires independent citizens’ oversight and annual mandatory financial audits.
 Both the Resolution and the Ordinance contain additional pertinent information associated with the measure.
 Copies of the Resolution and Ordinance can be viewed here:

-In addition, the Town’s Attorney has prepared the following Impartial Analysis of the proposed measure.
-The Impartial Analysis can be viewed here:
+The Town Attorney has prepared the following Impartial Analysis of the proposed measure.
+The Arguments for and against the Measure are also below:

 What is a General Sales Tax?

 California, like the majority of states, utilizes a Sales and Use Tax (SUT).
 The sales tax, begun in 1933, is imposed on retailers selling tangible goods in California.
 The sales tax provides for certain exemptions and is not levied on food purchased as groceries or on prescription medications, in addition to other exemptions.
 The use tax, begun in 1935, is imposed on the users of a product purchased out of state and brought into California for use (such as a mail order item from another state).

 A “general tax” is an SUT which may be used for any public purpose.
 The funds from a general tax are fully discretionary and may be deposited into the General Fund.
 A majority vote (50% + 1) of the electorate is required to impose, increase, or extend a general tax.
 A general tax may only be put on the ballot at the same general election when the Town Council election is held, unless the Council unanimously finds that there is an urgent need to impose the tax measure.